-- The fund does not pursue sustainable investment within the meaning of EU Taxonomy.
-Accordingly, the fund is not evaluated in that sense by the auditor or another third party. - Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy2? - - ☐ Yes:- ☐ In fossil gas ☐ In nuclear energy - □ No. - Not applicable.
+The fund does not pursue sustainable investment within the meaning of EU Taxonomy.
+Accordingly, the fund is not evaluated in that sense by the auditor or another third party.

+Does the financial production comply with the EU Taxon invest in fossil gas and/or nuclear energy related activities that omy 2 ?

+☐ Yes:

+□ In fossil gas ☐ In nuclear energy

+□ No.

+Not applicable.